 Abdominal cramps with recurrent diarrhea occur and are often the patient’s major complaint.
 Malabsorption syndrome Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
 Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more may occur.

 Patients with valvular lesions may have a heart murmur Cardiac Auscultation Auscultation of the heart requires excellent hearing and the ability to distinguish subtle differences in pitch and timing.
 Hearing-impaired health care practitioners can use amplified stethoscopes... read more .
 A few patients have wheezing due to bronchospasm, and some have decreased libido and erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more .
-Pellagra Niacin Deficiency Dietary niacin deficiency (causing pellagra) is uncommon in developed countries.
-Clinical manifestations include the three Ds: localized pigmented rash (dermatitis); gastroenteritis (diarrhea)... read more develops rarely.
+Pellagra Niacin Deficiency Dietary niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Clinical manifestations include the three Ds: localized pigmented rash (dermatitis);... read more develops rarely.